Biographies Characteristics Analysis

 81. The Kingdom of Tonga is the only monarchy in Oceania.

 86. In the city of Tegazi (Sahara) there are houses with walls made of rock salt.
-This is one of the driest places on earth.
+This is one of the driest places on Earth.

-93. During the construction of the Palace of the Parliament in Bucharest, there was such a demand for Romanian marble that even tombstones throughout the country were made from other materials.
+93. During the construction of the Palace of Parliament in Bucharest, there was such a demand for Romanian marble that even tombstones throughout the country were made from other materials.

 97. There are more Barbie dolls in Italy than there are Canadians in Canada.